Interbotix/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_common_modules/README.md

 - [angle_manipulation](src/interbotix_xs_modules/angle_manipulation.py) - small library of functions to convert Euler angles to rotation matrices and visa versa.

 ## Usage
 While the modules in this package are mainly meant to be used in the other toolboxes, they can also be imported into your own Python scripts.
-To import, type `from interbotix_common_modules import <module>`.
+To import, type `import interbotix_common_modules.<module>` or `from interbotix_common_modules import <module>`.